BioImageInformatics/histo_seg/ReadMe.md

-## Histo-Seg-2
+## Histo-Seg
 Histo-Seg is a skeleton for rapid prototyping of image analysis methods applied to digital pathology whole slide images.
 It uses the [openslide](http://openslide.org) library to read from `svs` image pyramids.
 Really it's a set of functions strung together with a couple "pipeline" scripts.
-Development is mostly to facilitate certain projects.
-Histo-Seg-2 (this repo) is a considerably simplified version of v1.
-These functions provide the same core operations, much quicker, and in ~1/2 or fewer lines of code.
+Development is mostly to facilitate our projects, while certain quality of life improvements are made along the way.

-**November, 2017** Moved over to Tensorflow via `tfmodels` (LINK).
+For plug-and-play use, train models with the [tfmodels](https://github.com/BioImageInformatics/tfmodels) package.

 ![flow_overview]

 ### Example Use Cases
-1. prostate cancer growth patterns, from manual annotation
+1. prostate cancer growth patterns, from manual annotation (paper)
-2. clear cell renal cancer microenvironment, automatic transfer of Immunohistochemistry annotation
+2. clear cell renal cancer microenvironment, automatic transfer of Immunohistochemistry annotation (WIP)
-3. WSI Image-to-Image translation for H\&E to IHC or IF (in-progress)
+3. WSI Image-to-Image translation for H\&E to IHC or IF (WIP)
-4. WSI feature distributions for hot-spot finding
+4. WSI feature distributions for hot-spot finding (WIP)

 ## Workflow